cy-stavros/eco_genomics/transcriptomics/transcriptomics_notes.md

 - note that this data has a serious right skew. most trascripts are lowly expressed, a few have a lottttt of expression (lotsa transcripts)

-- filtered to exclude transcripts with less than
+- filtered to exclude transcripts with less than 10 reads

+- filtered transcripts that appear in less than 15 samples

+- running the DESeq program!

+- generating a quick pca, looks like clustering is mostly happening between finaltemp

 ### 10-10-2024 - Taking DESeq data and making MAplot, volcano plot, and heatmap